haasted/alias-generator/README.md

 `alias-generator create ./x/inflation`

 Update all `alias.go` files in a project.
+Searches recursively below current directory for files to update.

 `alias-generator update .`

-## Future work

- - Stop using the `ALIASGEN` annotation.
-Update alias files by looking at which import statements they contain.